On the role of geometric phase in the dynamics of elastic waveguides: Introduction

+In view of the rising interest in using the geometric phase to study the dynamics of structures and materials, a cohesive discussion of its features and potential applications appears timely and necessary.
+This is not to say that the literature does not offer discussions on the geometric phase, but these discussions are often geared towards a quantum mechanical or theoretical physics audience~\cite{simon1983holonomy,zwanziger1990berry,chruscinski_geometric_2004,hasan_colloquium_2010}.
+The few discussions focused on applied mechanics tend to be scattered and limited to a narrow set of applications~\cite{ma2019topological,tromp1992berry,tromp1993surface,tromp1994surface,babich2005nongeometrical,segert1987photon,snieder2016seismic,budden1976phase,boulanger2012observation,deymier_geometric_2016,hasan_spectral_2019,deymier2017sound,lata_2023_Underwater,lata2020topological,hasan2022modeling}, therefore making approaching this topic and understanding the state of the art quite challenging.

-In view of the above considerations, the present work aims at reviewing the concept of geometric phase in the context of elastic waves and at leveraging it to introduce the general topic of ETMs.
-The following discussion will also take advantage of notions of differential geometry and topology, but it will not require any prior knowledge.
+In view of the above considerations, the present article aims to review the concept of geometric phase in the context of elastic waveguides and to leverage it to explain some fundamental ideas in ETMs.

-The article is organized as follows.
+The review is organized as follows.
 Section~\ref{sec:discrete} introduces the concept of geometric phase for systems described by a discrete set of variables.
-Section~\ref{sec:waves} reviews the formulation for elastic waveguides and provides examples of the geometric phase.
+Section~\ref{sec:waves} reviews the formulation for elastic waveguides and provides examples of geometric phase.
 Section~\ref{sec:theory} introduces some relevant concepts from differential geometry that are applied in Section~\ref{sec:geometric-phase-holonomy} to explain the emergence of the geometric phase in elastic systems.
 Section~\ref{sec:applications} discusses the connection between the more theoretical mathematical ideas and the more practical dynamic behavior of elastic waveguides and ETMs.
 Section~\ref{sec:conclusions} summarizes the key points of this work.